 Ways VVMF works to honor all who served and sacrificed during the Vietnam Era:

-- Those we lost during the War: The virtual Wall of Faces features a page dedicated to honoring and remembering every person whose name is inscribed on the Vietnam Veterans Memorial in Washington, D.C.
+- Those we lost during the War: VVMF’s online Wall of Faces features a page dedicated to honoring and remembering every person whose name is inscribed on the Vietnam Veterans Memorial in Washington, D.C.

-- Those we lost after the War: The In Memory program honors Vietnam veterans have died each year due to Agent Orange exposure, PTSD/suicide, cancer and other causes related to their service.
-More than 4,700 veterans have been added to the In Memory Honor Roll since the program began.
+- Those we lost after the War: The In Memory program honors those who served in Vietnam, returned home and later died – many due to exposure to Agent Orange, PTSD/suicide, and other causes related to their service.
+More than 7,000 veterans have been added to the In Memory Honor Roll since the program began.

-The virtual Wall of Faces features a page dedicated to honoring and remembering every person whose name is inscribed on the Vietnam Veterans Memorial in Washington, D.C.
-In an effort to further preserve the legacy of those who sacrificed all in Vietnam, VVMF is committed to finding a photo to go with each of the more than 58,000 names on The Wall.
+The Wall of Faces features a page dedicated to honoring and remembering every person whose name is inscribed on the Vietnam Veterans Memorial in Washington, D.C.
+In an effort to further preserve the legacy of those who sacrificed all in Vietnam, at least one photo has been added for each of the more than 58,000 names on The Wall.
 The Wall of Faces allows family and friends to share memories, post pictures and connect with each other.

 THE WALL OF FACES